trip5/ESPFileUpdater/README.md

 ### Dependent on Internet, File System, and System Time
 - It depends on an Internet connection, file system, and system time.
-- Only run it after the these 3 process are stable.
+- Only run it after the these 3 process are stable (usually).
 - If system time is not available at the time it runs, it will download the file only if it does not already exist on the file system.

 ---